CyberHusky/School-Bell-Ubuntu-Raspberry-Python/README.md

 @reboot DISPLAY=:0 sh /home/pi/Desktop/School-Bell-master/launcher.sh >/home/pi/Desktop/School-Bell-master/logs/cronlog  2>&1
 ```

 Note that you should uncomment block "for RaspberryPi" in source code and comment other part of code (read source code for details).
-Furthermore, I added sleep timer before start the program, so if you want try program (not in autostart of OS) you should wait 40 sec or just comment that code for awhile.
+Furthermore, I added sleep timer before start the program, so if you want to try program (not in autostart of OS) you should wait 40 sec or just comment that code for a while.

 ## RTC to RaspberryPi